 The Administration entered into an agreement with the Ministry of Health in November 2006 to plan and build healthcare facilities.
 Using a land swap agreement defined in the protocol, property owned by the Treasury Department and allocated to the Ministry of Health was signed over to TOKI in exchange for the value of the hospitals to be built.
-Holding an investment value of TL 2.3 billion, 88 hospitals will be built to bring modern healthcare to areas in need.
+Within the scope of protocols executed with the Ministry of Health;